Atelier (video game series)

-The series has been primarily released in Japan, though recent titles have been localized for other markets.
 The franchise centers around the concept of an atelier specialising in alchemy; the gameplay involves finding, collecting, and combining items in recipes to create better items, which allows the player to advance further in the game.
-A manga adaptation by Yoshihiko Ochi has also been published.
-As of December 2020, the series has sold more than 5 million copies.
+Most of the games focus on female characters, which is somewhat rare among Japanese role-playing franchises.
+Several manga and two anime adaptations of titles from the series have been created so far.
+As of August 2023, the series has shipped more than 7.5 million units worldwide.

 Common elements

 Alchemy is the distinguishing theme of the Atelier series.
 Players control the game's character, roaming the game world to collect objects to use in alchemy recipes to create new objects, including cooking ingredients, recovery items, tools, weapons, armor, and accessories.
 Synthesized objects are commonly required in order to create more powerful or potent objects through alchemy.
 Many of the games feature a method of transferring properties of one item from the recipe to the synthesized item.
 Recipes also often allow the substitution of items, which can either lend better properties to the final synthesized item, or can lead to the character thinking of a completely new recipe.

 The games generally feature a turn-based combat system, in which the items made through alchemy come into play, either to boost the character's abilities, or for offensive, defensive, or support items.

-The games' stories are typically light-hearted and humorous, often deriving conflict from a source other than an antagonist and the player ends up with a large group of characters to explore the world with.
-In most games of the series, the player has a limited in-game time to accomplish one or more main objectives and actions like gathering items, traveling or synthesizing spend a portion of that time.
-Failure to accomplish the game's main tasks in time may cause the game to end abruptly or lead to a bad end, though these time limits tend to be rather lenient.
-The first entry in the "Mysterious" Atelier series Atelier Sophie does away with the time limit system, but the second entry Atelier Firis has a time limit for completing the game's first story objective, after which players can play at their leisure.
+The games' stories are typically light-hearted and humorous, often deriving conflict from a source other than an antagonist, and the player ends up with a large group of characters to explore the world with.

+In many earlier games in the series, the player are given a limited amount of in-game days to accomplish one or more main objectives and actions like gathering items, traveling or synthesizing spend a portion of that time.
+Failure to accomplish the game's main tasks in time may cause the game to end abruptly or lead to a bad ending, though these time limits tend to be rather lenient.
+The first entry in the "Mysterious" Atelier subseries Atelier Sophie does away with the time limit system, but the second entry Atelier Firis has a time limit for completing the game's first major story objective, after which players can play at their leisure.
+The third entry in the Mysterious subseries, Atelier Lydie & Suelle, only briefly included a time limit for one objective in the middle of the game.
+Starting from Atelier Lulua, the time limit system was completely removed from following main installments of the series.